MMazzini1/Leader-Election-Visualizer/README.md

 ![image](https://user-images.githubusercontent.com/25701657/183564016-e677248a-e7fc-465d-a2b9-08460922a85c.png)

-When a node gets a notification (because it´s predecessor's ephemeral node got deleted after the process died) it will just re-run the leader election algorithm.
+When a node gets a notification (because its predecessor's ephemeral node got deleted after the process died) it will just re-run the leader election algorithm.
 If the node that just died had been the leader, the following configuration would result after re-election.

 ![image](https://user-images.githubusercontent.com/25701657/183565151-8de7e76c-0cb5-4d1e-bf55-0a967f9149d6.png)

-If, instead of the leader, node 3 would have failed, then the below configuration would result after the re-election.
+If instead of the leader, node 3 would have failed, then the below configuration would result after the re-election.

 ![image](https://user-images.githubusercontent.com/25701657/183565833-3121b206-9b47-4e4b-8343-e6ffe9dc9b92.png)